mhofmann-Khoury/knit_script/README.md

 # Packages

 ## knit_graphs
 The knit_graphs package holds the components of a Knit_Graph representation of a knitted structure.
 Knit Graphs are collections of loops connected on yarns and pulled through each other to form a node-link graph structure.
 Networkx graphs are used to represent yarns and knit graphs.
 This provides a variety of common graph algorithms for manipulating and searching in a knit graph.
-For more details on Loop based knit graphs reference [KnitPick](https://dl.acm.org/doi/abs/10.1145/3332165.3347886)
+For more details on Loop-based knit graphs reference [KnitPick](https://dl.acm.org/doi/abs/10.1145/3332165.3347886)

 ## knitting_machine
 The knitting_machine package holds components of the machine state for a v-bed knitting machine.
 Knitout operations can be performed on this virtual machine set which will either produce a knit graph representing the knitted object or result in machine knitting errors.
 For more details on the basic representations of a knitting machine reference [a compiler for Machine Knitting](https://dl.acm.org/doi/10.1145/2897824.2925940).
-For more details on knitout operations reference the [knitout specification](https://textiles-lab.github.io/knitout/knitout.html).
+For more details on knitout operations, reference the [knitout specification](https://textiles-lab.github.io/knitout/knitout.html).

 ## interpreter
 The knit script interpreter which manages parsing and interpreting knit_script patterns.
 Parsing is managed through the [Parglare parsing toolkit](http://www.igordejanovic.net/parglare/0.16.0/).